duld/learningGolang/notes.md

 ### Marshal
 the Marshal function is used to convert data in Go into JSON format.
 The resulting data is a slice of bytes.

-## Unmarshal
+### Unmarshal
 To convert JSON back to Go, we need to pass valid JSON represented as a slice of bytes.
 The resulting Data structure needs to be either a struct that matches the JSON data or an interface{}.
+Important, we must provide a memory address to where the unmarshaled JSON is going to be stored as our interface{}/struct argument.

+### Writer Interface
+The Writer interface is simple but widely used interface in Go.
+The interface defines one method 'Write' which takes a slice of bytes and returns the number of bytes written, and returns an error if if the write was stopped early due to a problem.